Safety equipment changes now apply

 Marine radio and distress beacon standards

-All Emergency Position Indicating Radio Beacons (EPIRB) and Personal Locator Beacons (PLB) must be GPS enabled.
+All Emergency Position Indicating Radio Beacons (EPIRB) and Personal Locator Beacons (PLB) be GPS enabled.
+You have until 1 September 2028 to upgrade.

-We strongly encourage you to update your distress beacons and marine radio units as soon as possible, to improve your safety on the water.
+We strongly encourage you to update your distress beacons and marine radios as soon as possible to improve your safety on the water.

-You must hold a Marine Radio Operator's Certificate of Proficiency to operate a VHF and MF/HF marine radio.
+You must hold a Marine Radio Operator's Certificate of Proficiency to operate a VHF and HF marine radio.

 Equipment transition period